Telecommuting (Remote Work)

 Reasonable Accommodations

-These request need to go through Human Resources.
-If an accommodation is approved, the Remote Work Agreement and Approval form in MyUW is still required.
+These reasonable accommodation requests need to go through Human Resources.
+If accommodation is approved, the Remote Work Agreement and Approval form in MyUW is still required.

 Related Documents